Mitlenatch Island

 The project was conducted in two phases:

-• Phase 2 of the project developed a visualization tool that specifically focused on the management of invasive species (in response to the stakeholder feedback from the first phase).
+• Phase 2 of the project developed a visualisation tool that specifically focused on the management of invasive species (in response to the stakeholder feedback from the first phase).
 Once again, stakeholders engaged with the tool, and they provided thoughts and ideas on its advantages, disadvantages, areas for improvement and further development, and other possible applications of the tool.
 More information on the different phases of the project and the research outcomes can be found by using the buttons below to download a report on Phase 1 and a graduate thesis on Phase 2.

-Try the Visualization Tool
+Try the Visualisation Tool

 Version 1